AnwarJamal16/Disaster_Response_Pipelines/README.md

 # Disaster Response Pipeline Project

 > ### Overview:
 In a natural disaster situation people communicate through different means expresses their needs and asks for help.
-We want to keep track of those relevant messages, identifying people who are in need of categorizing the message.
-We are using disaster data from Figure Eight to build a model that classifies disaster messages.
-We will develop a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
+We want to keep track of those relevant messages, identifying people who are in need of by categorizing the message.
+I have applied my data engineering and NLP skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages

+The project is divided in three different sections:

+1. Data Processing, ETL pipeline to extract data from sources and to clean it finally save it in sqlite database

+2. Machine Learning Pipeline to train model to be able to classify messages in categories

+3. Web App to show model results also to predict new messages in real-time

-> ### Requirements :
+> ### Python libraries needed :

 * Flask